 DATE: 30/03/2022

 SUBJECT: Integrated Performance Report

 PRESENTED BY: Director of Quality, Innovation and Improvement

-SR01 SR02 SR03 SR04 SR04
+SR01 SR02 SR03 SR04

 LINK TO BOARD \boxtimes \boxtimes

-ASSURANCE FRAMEWORK: SR05 S SR06 SR07 ۲06 SR(SR08 SR09
+ASSURANCE FRAMEWORK: SR05 SR06 SR 07 SR08 SR09

+]

-PURPOSE OF PAPER: For Assurance
+PURPOSE OF PAPER: For Assurar nce

 EXECUTIVE SUMMARY: The Integrated Performance Report for March 2022 shows performance on Quality, Effectiveness and Operational Performance during February 2022 unless otherwise stated.
-PES (Patient Emergency Services) The Trust received 110,735 calls of which 84,645 became incidents.
+PES (Patient Emergency Services) • The Trust received 110,735 calls of which 84,645 became incidents.
 Compared with February 2020, we have seen a 2% increase in calls and an 5% decrease in incidents.
-The decrease in incidents is due to the use of signposting to self-transport or other services.
-Call pick up has significantly improved at 95.4% Overall, we achieved 10.1% Hear and Treat, 29.3% See and Treat.
-The number of C2 long waits have fallen by 27% with 7,349 patients waiting more than 60 minutes.
-Response time targets were not met for any ARP measures apart from C1 90th.
-The 3 primary drivers for us not meeting performance standards are: 1.
-A rise in acuity (and fleet profile against this) 2.
-Abstractions and 3.
-Job cycle time including handover delays.

-Turnaround continues to be above the National standard of 30:00 with a turnaround time of 37:13.
-The trust has taken a number of measures to improve performance and maintain patient safety including an agreed 6 point plan (jointly with commissioners and the 4 ICS footprints).
-The MACA arrangements continue and will be phased out by the end of March 22. measures to patient safety (jointly with ts).
+The decrease in incidents is

+due to the use of signposting to self-trother services.
+Call pick up has significantly improved at Overall, we achieved 10.1% Hear and Trest.
+The number of C2 long waits have fallen by 7,349 patients waiting more than 60 minuted Response time targets were not met for measures apart from C1 90th.
+The 3 primary drivers for us not performance standards are: 1.
+A rise in a fleet profile against this) 2.
+Abstractions cycle time including handover delays.
+Turnaround continues to be above the standard of 30:00 with a turnaround time.
+The trust has taken a number of me improve performance and maintain pat including an agreed 6 point plan (incommissioners and the 4 ICS footprints).
+The MACA arrangements continue are